Pho Noodle Soup

 9. Strain the broth through a fine sieve into a clean pot and return to the heat.

 10. Season the broth with the salt, sugar and fish sauce.
+Add the MSG, if using.

 11. Simmer gently for about 10 minutes.

 12. Taste for seasoning.
 If the broth is too strong or concentrated, add some boiling water.
+I generally make the broth quite concentrated at the start because it is easier to dilute the broth than to add flavour to a weak broth.

 13. Divide the noodles between 4 large bowls with a handful of shredded chicken on top of each.